Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 Pro tip: Florence has plenty of luggage storage options scattered across the city, just choose one that’s convenient for getting to your accommodation later.
 Trust me, dragging suitcases over cobblestones is a full-body workout you didn’t sign up for.

-Piazza della Repubblica: Beautiful but Pricey
+First stop: Piazza della Repubblica: Beautiful but Pricey

-The Crown Jewel: Cathedral of Santa Maria del Fiore (The Duomo)
+Next Stop: The Crown Jewel: Cathedral of Santa Maria del Fiore (The Duomo)

+The absolute showstopper of Florence is the Cathedral of Santa Maria del Fiore, aka The Duomo.
 The cathedral is massive, jaw-dropping, and almost unbelievable in scale until you’re standing right in front of it.
-The crowds here are intense, and the lines can be overwhelming.
+It's not possible to capture the picture in a single frame.
+The crowds here are intense, and the lines can be overwhelming with wait easily creeping upto a few hours.

 Important Duomo Tips: